nightmarebadger/two-runner/README.md

 While the editor choice is left to you, I would recommend [Sublime Text 2](http://www.sublimetext.com/2) for it's many and easily installable addons.
 Tutorial on how to set ST2 up comming soon.

+# Installation

+As is the norm, we will work inside a Python virtualenv.
+I'd recommend creating a new folder named *cocos2d* or something similar, creating the virtualenv inside it, installing the needed packages with pip and then cloning the git repository.

+To do all that on Ubuntu, you need to run the following commands.

+Installing the prerequisites:

+    sudo apt-get install git python python-setuptools python-pip python-virtualenv

+Make a new folder and move to it:

+    mkdir cocos2d
+    cd cocos2d

+Create the virtualenv:

+    virtualenv .

+Source the Python virtualenv and install cocos2d with pip:

+    source bin/activate
+    pip install cocos2d

+Clone the GIT repository from GitHub:

+    git clone URL_OF_YOUR_FORK_HERE

+Lastly, just run the game with Python:

+    cd two-runner
+    python src/main.py